sirgwain/craig-stars/docs/development.md

 For Linux/Mac, you can simply install the latest version of the GCC compilers using whatever package software you installed previously.

-However, on Windows, you'll need to install a Linux-like development interface ([Cygwin](https://cygwin.com/) and [MinGW](https://www.mingw-w64.org/) are both great options) to install & build the latest GCC version.
+However, on Windows, you'll need to install a Linux-like development interface (use MinGW - Cygwin64 WILL NOT WORK) to install & build the latest GCC version.

 Once that's done, enter `go install github.com/mattn/gosqlite3` into your computer's native terminal (or the terminal in VS Code) to install the driver.